After the Colosseum, Forum, or Palatine Hill, stay in the ancient heart of Rome instead

 From viewpoint: 4 min walk

-Do not miss: the Moses in the right transept and the reliquary of the chains near the altar.
+Do not miss: the Moses in the right transept, horns and all; those horns are a medieval mistranslation of the Hebrew for "rays of light."
+The chains themselves sit in the glass reliquary below the high altar.

 05